alekspog1/jpl_api_example/README.md

 ## Developing tests and run tests locally
-When we are writing and debugging tests it is easier to run all services on your laptop or PC
+When we are writing and debugging tests it is easier to run all services on your laptop or PC.

 ### BDD approach
 Business analysts, product managers or people from the business side can write tests in natural language.
-The example flow for analyst:
+The example work flow for analyst and QA engineer:
 1. Analyst clone the repo https://github.com/alekspog/jpl_api_example/ to their laptop.
-2. Analyst create new {feature_name}.feature file in the /tests folder and describe new feature and its scenarios in the file.
+2. Analyst creates new {feature_name}.feature file in the /tests folder and describe new feature and its scenarios in the file.
 They should use the subset of Gherkin language with "given, when, then" syntax.
 Check the https://cucumber.io/docs/gherkin/reference/.
+They also can use example scenarios from our repo https://github.com/alekspog/jpl_api_example/blob/master/tests/main_url.feature
-3. Then QA specialist can generate test code sample from this file from the command line: pytest-bdd generate ./{feature_name}.feature > tests/test_{feature_name}.py
+3. Now QA specialist is in the game.
+Firstly QA engineer can generate test code sample from feature file using the command line:
+`pytest-bdd generate ./{feature_name}.feature > tests/test_{feature_name}.py`
-4. QA implement the test functions for new scenarios using documentation from https://github.com/pytest-dev/pytest-bdd
+4. Then QA implement the test functions for new scenarios using documentation from https://github.com/pytest-dev/pytest-bdd
-5. QA check the tests health running pytest -v --gherkin-terminal-reporter
+5. QA checks the implemented tests running

+`pytest -v --gherkin-terminal-reporter`

 ### Instructions for QA engineers
 1. Clone the repo `git clone https://github.com/alekspog/jpl_api_example.git`